ev3dev-lang-java/openjdk-ev3/README.md

 sudo docker build -t ev3dev-lang-java:jdk9-system -f build/Dockerfile.system  build sudo docker build -t ev3dev-lang-java:jdk9-build  -f build/Dockerfile.scripts build
 ```
 3. Run the newly prepared container.
-We recommend mounting a host directory to the the `/build` directory in the container.
-At least 2 GB of free space will be needed.
+You have to mount a host directory to the the `/build` directory in the container,
+otherwise the build would get discarded.
+The final build needs at least 6.5 GB of free space (in the build directory).
 ```
 sudo docker run --rm -it -v <path on host, where the sources should be stored>:/build ev3dev-lang-java:jdk9-build
 ```